Vermont – Education Options for Tomorrow’s Medical Assistants

 660 Elm Street, Montpelier, Vermont 05602Medical Assisting – Associate Program

-Community College of Vermont’s Associate-level Medical Assistant program is taught at their campus in Winooski in Chittenden County, VT.
+Community College of Vermont’s Associate program is offered at their campus in the city of Anchorage.
 The majority of of the school’s 5,983 students are on 2-year programs.
 The school is institutionally accredited by the New England Association of Schools and Colleges, Commission on Institutions of Higher Education.* The cost of tuition for students living in the state is about $6,222 and for students from other states around $12,294 for each academic year, while study materials may cost roughly $1,000, depending on the program.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.